cakephp/docs/en/controllers/middleware.rst

 .. note::

-    You should apply the CSRF protection middleware only for URLs which handle stateful requests using cookies/sessions.
-Stateless requests, for e.g. when developing an API, are not affected by CSRF so the middleware does not need to be applied for those URLs.
+    You should apply the CSRF protection middleware only for routes which handle stateful requests using cookies/sessions.
+For example, when developing an API, stateless requests are not affected by CSRF so the middleware does not need to be applied for those routes.

 Integration with FormHelper
 ---------------------------